RoamGuru Roam Guru

 Best time: Blue hour, the thirty minutes after sunset, when the sky is deep blue and the paper lanterns along the river are lit.
 The Nakameguro Sakura Festival runs during full bloom week, which means food stalls and crowds.
 The lanterns stay up until 9pm.

 Practical note: The restaurants along the canal require reservations during sakura season.
 If you want to eat with a view, book two weeks ahead.
+For a quieter option, grab a sakura mochi from a convenience store and eat it on a bench near the quieter section north of the station.

 Kyoto: Where the Trees Outnumber the People (Barely)